 - Use the most direct channels available to you.

-- Get the help of local volunteers.
+- Get the help of local volunteers to get out the vote.

 - Use social pressure and emphasize the importance of voting.